• Skip to primary navigation

 • 1 c whole milk room temperature

-• ½ c condensed milk room temperature
+• ½ c sweetened condensed milk room temperature

 • 1 large egg room temperature